bardram/teaching_digital_mobile_health/wearable_streaming/README.md

   }
   ```

-  Now - since storage is listening to HR events (just like the UI is), data is stored to the database, using the `store?.add(database, json)` statement.
-The json format of the stored data is a simple json map of `timestamp` and `hr` like this:
+Now - since storage is listening to HR events (just like the UI is), data is stored in the database, using the `store?.add(database, json)` statement.
+The JSON format of the stored data is a simple JSON map of `timestamp` and `hr` like this:

   ```json
   {timestamp: 1699880580494, hr: 57}